iliapopov17/BI-Workshop-Projects/Project_07/README.md

 |TetR/AcrR family transcriptional regulator|WP_007366503.1|HGT of plasmids|
 |dihydrofolate reductase family protein|WP_007366526.1|antibiotic resistance|
 |beta-ketoacyl-ACP synthase III|WP_007366522.1|antibiotic resistance|

+_Table 2.
+Examples of several protein coding genes acquired by the Tannerella forsythia 92A2 strain._

 ## Discussion
 Metagenomic analysis of dental calculus revealed a fascinating glimpse into the oral microbiome of individuals from the past millennium [^15], [^16].
 By combining 16S rRNA gene sequencing and shotgun sequencing, we were able to characterize the overall bacterial composition and gain deeper insights into specific pathogens associated with periodontal disease [^17].